 - If the student is under age 21 and has violated a law or policy regarding the use or possession of alcohol or a controlled substance

 - A school official may generally share with a parent information that is based on that official's personal knowledge or observation of the student.

 Your student will become an “eligible student” when they turn 18.
-In order to explain these rights, your student will be invited to a meeting during their homeroom period on or around their 18th birthday.
+In order to explain these rights, your student will be invited to a meeting on or around their 18th birthday.

 By written notice to the school, an 18 year-old student may delegate their rights to their parent(s)/guardian(s) to retain access to all educational rights.
 In an effort to keep you included in your student’s educational progress, an authorization for your student to delegate education rights will be given to your student at the informational meeting.
 Please review this authorization with your student and obtain their consent on or after their 18th birthday.
 All signed authorizations should be returned to the Administration Office and records will be updated to reflect your 18 year-old student’s decision.

 Please feel free to contact your student’s Assistant Principal if you have any questions.